 *Figures according to Norstrom.
 Please note that Resolve Gas Service’s are in no hurry to flush the system.
-We are on site until we are satisfied with the power flush Liverpool results.
+We are on site until we are satisfied with the results.

 Chemicals Used in Power Flush Liverpool

-The chemicals that Resolve Gas Service’s use are Non-hazardous, Non-toxic and also Biodegradable.
+The chemicals that Resolve Gas Services use are Non-hazardous, Non-toxic and also Biodegradable.
 It is important to be clear that we will not just dispose of used chemicals down the drain, we are conscientious about the work we do.
-More on this in our Environmental page (link to).
+More on this on our Environmental page.

 Adey MagnaClense® to support Power Flush